HenrikRoos/imdb-markup-syntax/readme.txt

 The code in WordPress plugin host is only production releases.
 Developers releases with unit-test and jenkins build config is hosted on [GitHub](https://github.com/HenrikRoos/imdb-markup-syntax)

 = 2.5 =
+1. Changes in [imdb:cast], [imdblive:cast].
+Replace , to <br />.
+Thanks Aloysius69 for you feedback!
+2. Changes in [imdb:cast_nolink], [imdblive:cast_nolink].
+Show stars name without character name.
+Thanks reborn79 and bluecity for you feedback!
-1. Add sipport for WordPress 4.2
+3. Add support for WordPress 4.2

 = 2.4 =
 1. Add support for WordPress 4.1